Faiz-Aturr/Nvidia-GPU-Sales-Market-Dynamics-Analysis/README.md

 -0.67
 ```

-This indicates a strong negative association within the simulated dataset: transactions with larger price premiums tend to have lower customer satisfaction scores.
+This reflects a strong negative association within the simulated dataset.
+However, the relationship is partly embedded in the source generator, where customer satisfaction is intentionally modeled to decrease as price premiums increase.

 > This relationship should be interpreted as an association within the synthetic dataset and not as evidence of causality.